Skip to content

 14 years ago today President Obama signed the Affordable Care Act into law.

-President Obama sits at a desk signing a document, surrounded by a group of politicians and a young boy.
+President Obama sits at a desk signing the Affordable Care Act, surrounded by a group of politicians, then Vice President Joe Biden, and a young boy.

 As President Obama said in a statement, thanks to the ACA “more than 21 million Americans now have access to quality, affordable health care.
 Today, young people are staying on their parents’ plans until they’re 26.
 Americans with pre-existing conditions are no longer being denied coverage.
 Seniors and people with disabilities are paying less for prescription drugs.
 And Americans everywhere are switching jobs and starting their own businesses without worrying about losing their insurance.”